Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 - Fixed `GetStat` API implementation returning the wrong current stat in some situation `2.1.27`
 - Fixed identity serialization for Tot !
 Module AST identity transfer.
+`2.1.28`
+- Fixed line breaks in identities preventing the Amunet server transfer to be performed properly.